taogen-docs/resources-of-learning/directions/java-resources.md

 Spring Cloud

-> Microservices are nothing but an extension of RESTful web services with the main objective being to break up your code into small, distributed, and independent services for better management.
->
 > Spring Cloud provides a suite of tools for the discovery, routing, and deployment of microservices to the enterprise and the cloud.

 - Spring Cloud Documentation, Current Version - [HTML](https://docs.spring.io/spring-cloud/docs/current/reference/htmlsingle), [PDF](https://docs.spring.io/spring-cloud/docs/current/reference/pdf/spring-cloud.pdf)